gbionescu/build-rootfs/README.md

 ./build-rootfs.sh ubuntu21.04
 ```

+Note: By default, all images are generated as sparse files.

 ## Building an initrd

 The initrd is built using `./build-initrd.sh`.
 By default it's based on the alpine image.